 This being said, the reviews on Amazon are amazing, and it’s definitely a drink that is worth trying out and potentially drink it instead of mainstream beverages.

-This being said, it still has some questionable ingredients such as “natural flavors”, and one of the sprite flavors contains an artificial color named yellow 5, which, like every color, is associated with animal testing.
+That being said, it contains questionable ingredients like “natural flavors”, and one of Sprite’s flavors contains an artificial color named yellow 5, which, like every color, is associated with animal testing.

 Thank you for reading this blog post, and let me know if ended up tasting and liking the Zevia drink. 🙂